ACC2000 : Interpreting Company Accounts

 By the end of the module students should be able to:

-Examine the key indicators of financial performance and compare the performance of one company with others.
+Examine the key indicators of financial performance for a limited company and compare the performance of one company with others.

 Intended Skill Outcomes